 Information on Explanation of Benefits (EOBs)

-An EOB is a statement an issuer sends the enrollee to explain what medical treatments and/or services it paid for on an enrollee's behalf, the issuer's payment, and the enrollee's financial responsibility pursuant to the terms of the policy.
+An EOB is a statement an issuer sends an enrollee that lists the medical treatments or services it paid for on an enrollee's behalf, the issuer's payment, and the enrollee's financial responsibility pursuant to the terms of the policy.

 Understanding your EOB

-Plan's Maximum: This is the specific deductible, coinsurance, or out-of-pocket amount for your plan, and what you may owe cannot exceed these amounts.
+Plan's Limit: This is the specific deductible, coinsurance, or out-of-pocket amount for your plan, and what you may owe cannot exceed these amounts.
 This does not include copayments or non-covered services.

 Claim Number: Identifies specific services received during a health care visit through a uniquely assigned number.